Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

+For many years, there has been a controversy about whether the yield stress marks a transition between a solid and a fluid state, or between two fluid states with drastically different viscosities \cite{Barnes:2007,Barnes:1999,Evans:1992,Hartnett:1989,Schurz:1990,Astarita:1990,Spaans:1995}.
+Numerous experimental studies argued that yield stress materials actually flow like very viscous Newtonian liquids at low stresses \cite{Barnes:1999,Macosko:1994}. \cite{Barnes:1985} presented data on Carbopol microgels to demonstrate the existence of a finite viscosity at very low shear stresses (Fig.~\ref{fig:Ch1Fig3}), rather than an infinite viscosity below the yield stress, and later published a review with numerous flow curves suggesting that yield stress materials should rather be described as Newtonian fluids with a very large viscosity \cite{Barnes:1999}.

-\cite{Moller:2009a} reproduced the experiments used to demonstrate Newtonian limits at low stresses and could also observe the apparent viscosity plateaus at low stresses.
-However, their conclusion was that such curves can be very misleading and that extreme caution should be taken before concluding that a true viscosity plateau exists.
-Figure \ref{fig:Ch1Fig3} shows that viscosity curves have a low-stress viscosity plateau.
-However, while all measurements collapse at high stresses, below some critical stress they no longer do.
-Below this stress, the apparent viscosity values depend in fact on the delay time $t$ between the application of the stress and the viscosity measurement.
-The insets show that the viscosity value of the low-stress viscosity plateau increases as a power of the delay time.
-It is clear that each of the several curves, when seen individually, greatly resembles the curves of Barnes and others, and that such curves can be misleading since one assumes that the data represent measurements in steady state while in fact the flows may well be changing with time, as is the case here.
-If we remove all the points from the flow curve that do not correspond to steady states, we are left with a simple Herschel-Bulkley material with a finite yield stress corresponding to the critical stress mentioned above.
-Note that this cannot be an evaporation or aging effect since all measurements were done on the same sample after it had been allowed to relax after the previous experiment.
-Since evidently no steady state shear is observed one should not, contrary to what is suggested by Barnes, take the instantaneous shear rate at any arbitrary point in time to be proof of a high-viscosity Newtonian limit at low stresses for these materials.
-These data also confirm that the large viscosity values obtained at low stress correspond to shear rates of the order of $10^{-6} {\rm s}^{-1}$ or less, which are clearly reaching the accuracy limits of ordinary rheometers.
+\cite{Moller:2009a} reproduced the experiments used to demonstrate Newtonian limits at low stresses and indeed observed finite apparent viscosities at low stresses, see Fig.~\ref{fig:Ch1Fig3}.
+However, while all measurements collapse at high stresses, below the yield stress they no longer do, and the apparent viscosity depends in fact on the delay time $t$ between the application of the stress and the viscosity measurement.
+Each individual curve resembles the curves of Barnes and others, but if all the points that do not seem to correspond to a steady state are removed, one is left with a simple Herschel-Bulkley material with a well-defined yield stress.
+The large viscosity values obtained at low stress in fact correspond to shear rates of the order of $10^{-6} \, {\rm s}^{-1}$ or less, which are not only reaching the accuracy limits of ordinary rheometers, but also show that within a reasonable experimental measurement time, no steady state is reached where the deformation increases linearly with time, and the total deformation imposed on the sample remains well below unity.
+Consequently, the instantaneous shear rate cannot be interpreted as representative of a well-defined steady-state viscosity.